tc39/proposal-temporal/docs/README.md

 - `Temporal.now.instant()` - get the exact time since [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)
 - `Temporal.now.timeZone()` - get the current system time zone
-- `Temporal.now.localDateTime()` - get the current calendar date and wall-clock time in the system time zone
+- `Temporal.now.zonedDateTime()` - get the current calendar date and wall-clock time in the system time zone
 - `Temporal.now.date()` - get the current calendar date in the system time zone
 - `Temporal.now.time()` - get the current wall-clock time in the system time zone
 - `Temporal.now.dateTime()` - get the current system date/time in the system time zone, but return an object that doesn't remember its time zone so should NOT be used to derive other values (e.g. 12 hours later) in time zones that use Daylight Saving Time (DST).